TheFBplus/pc-ex/docs/md/classes/ElementComponent_EX.md

 pc.ElementComponent.calculatedWidth

-#### Defined in

-node_modules/playcanvas/build/playcanvas.d.ts:14688

 ___

 ### canvasCorners

 • `get` **canvasCorners**(): `Vec2`[]

-An array of 4 {@link Vec2}s that represent the bottom left, bottom right, top right and top left corners of the component in canvas pixels.
+An array of 4 Vec2s that represent the bottom left, bottom right, top right and top left corners of the component in canvas pixels.
 Only works for screen space element components.